official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 “When we’re ready to take action, then we’ll announce it.
 It is a real issue.
 It is a real threat.
 How we deal with it is an open matter.”

-[^57] Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^57]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to [^58] Public hearing, 25 January 2011, page 40.
+The Burden of Power: Countdown to
+[^58]: Public hearing, 25 January 2011, page 40.
-[^59] Letter Rycroft to McDonald, 28 February 2002, ‘Prime Minister’s Phone Call with President Bush, 28 February: Afghanistan, Iraq and Middle East’.
+[^59]: Letter Rycroft to McDonald, 28 February 2002, ‘Prime Minister’s Phone Call with President Bush, 28 February: Afghanistan, Iraq and Middle East’.
-[^60]  BBC News, 28 February 2002, Blair hints at Iraq action.
+[^60]:  BBC News, 28 February 2002, Blair hints at Iraq action.

 418

-The Report of the Iraq Inquiry190.
-Mr Campbell wrote that Mr Blair had given an interview for ABC which was “very forward on Iraq and pro GWB [President Bush].
+190. Mr Campbell wrote that Mr Blair had given an interview for ABC which was “very forward on Iraq and pro GWB [President Bush].
 He had decided that was the best position to adopt to gain influence.”[^61]